traverol/arcities/readme.md

 The rendering system is built on OpenGL ES 2.0 and consists of several components:

 - Main GL renderer that coordinates all rendering activities
-- Specialized renderers for buildings, cars, and planes
 - Camera background rendering
-- Proper depth testing and blending for realistic 3D visualization

 ### Building Generation

-Buildings are procedurally generated with:

 - Random heights
 - Varied colors
-- Grid-based placement
 - Proper scaling and positioning relative to detected planes
 - Tracks and builds building for 5 detected planes
 - Uses anchors to anchor them to the world

 ### Car Placement System

-Features include:

 - Touch-based car placement
 - Multiple car colors